schmich/instascan/README.md

 - Camera name, including manufacturer and model, e.g. "Microsoft Lifecam HD-3000".
 - Can be `null` if the user has not yet allowed camera access, e.g. on first launch of the app.

+## Performance

+Many factors affect how quickly and reliably Instascan can detect QR codes.

+If you control creation of the QR code, consider the following:

+- A larger physical code is better.
+A 2" square code is better than a 1" square code.
+- Flat, smooth, matte surfaces are better than curved, rough, glossy surfaces.
+- Include a sufficient quiet zone, the white border surrounding QR code.
+The quiet zone should be at least four times the width of an individual element in your QR code.
+- A simpler code is better.
+You can use [this QR code generator](https://www.the-qrcode-generator.com/) to see how your input affects complexity.
+- For the same length, numeric content is simpler than ASCII content, which is simpler than Unicode content.
+- Shorter content is simpler.
+If you're encoding a URL, consider using a shortener such as [goo.gl](https://goo.gl/) or [bit.ly](https://bitly.com/).

+When scanning, consider the following:

+- QR code orientation doesn't matter.
+- Higher resolution video is better, but is more CPU intensive.
+- Direct, orthogonal scanning is better than scanning at an angle.
+- Blurry video greatly reduces scanner performance.
+- Auto-focus can cause lags in detection as the camera adjusts focus.
+Consider disabling it or using a fixed-focus camera with the subject positioned at the focal point.
+- Exposure adjustment on cameras can cause lags in detection.
+Consider disabling it or having a fixed white backdrop.

 ## Compatibility

-Instascan works with any browser that [supports the getUserMedia API](http://caniuse.com/#feat=stream), which currently includes Chome, Firefox, Opera, and Edge.
+Instascan works with [any browser that supports the getUserMedia API](http://caniuse.com/#feat=stream), which currently includes Chome, Firefox, Opera, and Edge.
 IE and Safari are not supported.

 ## Credits